FAQ

 Are police required to read Miranda warnings when making an arrest?

 No. Police can arrest someone and take them to the station without reading them their Miranda rights.
-However, if police intend to interrogate the suspect while in custody, they must read them their Miranda rights before interrogation.
+However, if police intend to interrogate the suspect while they’re in custody, then they must read them their Miranda rights before interrogation.

 Do I have to speak with police if I have been arrested?